A Great Light – Isaiah 9

 Those who dwelt in the land of the shadow of death,

-The Northern Kingdom of Israel was no stranger to darkness, much of it a consequence of poor choices they had made.
-We, too, may live or have lived in such a lonely and dark place, devoid of warmth and love, living only to survive rather than thriving on the joy of life.
+The Northern Kingdom of Israel, in which this region lie, was no stranger to darkness, a consequence of the poor choices the kings and people there had made.
+We, too, may live or have lived in such a dark place, rejecting God and His divine warmth and love, living only to survive, rather than to enjoy and thrive in a godly life.

 It is often into the darkest places where God will bring His greatest light.
-His presence brings with it forgiveness, freedom and an unconditional love that touches every part of our soul.
+His presence brings with it healing, restoration, forgiveness, freedom and an unconditional love that touches every part of our soul.

-Jesus came to earth to fulfill the Old Testament law that men and women were unable to keep on their own.
-One time, some religious leaders brought before Him a woman caught in adultery and asked Him if she should be stoned to death, as a strict application of Moses’ law would require.
+Jesus came to earth to fulfill the Old Testament law that people were, and still are, unable to keep on their own.
+One time, some religious leaders brought before Him a woman caught in the act of adultery and asked Him if she should be stoned to death, as a strict application of Moses’ law would require.

-Jesus acted at first as if He did not hear them and wrote something with His finger in the dust of the ground at their feet.
+Jesus acted at first as if He did not even hear them, instead writing something with His finger in the dust of the ground at their feet.

-7 So when they continued asking Him, He raised Himself up and said to them, “He who is without sin among you, let him throw a stone at her first.”
-John 8:7 NKJV
+So when they continued asking Him, He raised Himself up and said to them, “He who is without sin among you, let him throw a stone at her first.”
+John 8:7 (NKJV)

-One by one, the woman’s accusers were convicted by their own sin, and beginning with the oldest, turned and walked away.
-When they were all gone, Jesus asked the woman if any were left to accuse her.
-She said no, and Jesus told her that He would not accuse her, either, and that she should go and sin no more.
+One by one, the woman’s accusers were convicted of their own sin, and beginning with the oldest, turned and walked away, until all were all gone.
+Jesus asked the woman if any were left to accuse her, and she responded, “No”.
+Jesus then told her that He, too, would not accuse her, and to go and sin no more.
+Afterwards, He taught His disciples about the “great light”.

-A great Light had come into the woman’s life that day, as well as into the hearts of her accusers.
-We have all broken the laws of Moses at one time or another, and it is only right that we forgive others their transgressions the same way that God has forgiven ours.
+A Great Light had indeed come into the woman’s life that day, and into the hearts of her accusers, as well.
+We have all broken the laws of Moses at one time or another, and are deserving of death.
+The light of Christ has pardoned us of our sin because of our faith in Him, and His death on the cross and resurrection from the dead.
+It is only right that we forgive others their transgressions the same way that God has forgiven ours.
+That brings His true divine light into our portion of the world.

 Without God in our lives, there is only spiritual darkness.
 Many false gods will come along and promise to light our way, but only God’s true Light will give us real life, eternal and full.

-4 In Him was life, and the life was the light of men.
-John 1:4 NKJV
+In Him was life, and the life was the light of men.
+John 1:4 (NKJV)

 Reflection